Aptly named after the highest peak on Mount Rainer, Columbia Crest represents the pinnacle of Washington State Wine.

 Commitment to Excellence

 Nestled alongside the Columbia River in eastern Washington, Columbia Crest was the very first winery in the acclaimed Horse Heaven Hills AVA.
-Since opening our doors in 1982, the winery has maintained its commitment to quality, our Wasthington State heritage and craftsmanship.
+Since opening our doors in 1982, the winery has maintained its commitment to quality, our Washington State heritage and craftsmanship.

 Washington State and the Columbia Valley represent the perfect grape-growing climate–from the weather to the soil to the vineyard sites.
 These growing conditions, along with outstanding viticulture and winemaking practices, allow Columbia Crest to create high-quality wines that are true to their varietal character and represent the unique terroir of the region.

 From the vineyard to the glass, Columbia Crest wines are an extraordinary expression of craftsmanship.
 With a large body of acclaim, such as #1 Wine of the Year from Wine Spectator in December 2009, Columbia Crest winery delivers a steadfast promise with each bottle—world-class wines from a world-class wine region.

 Vineyards are planted in what would become the acclaimed Horse Heaven Hills AVA.